-The proposed amendment was adopted as an emergency rule at the September 2010 Regents meeting.
+The proposed amendment was adopted as an emergency rule at the September 2010 Regents meeting, effective September 21, 2010, and revised and readopted as emergency rules at the November 2010 and January 2011 Regents meetings.

 Background Information

 Internal Revenue Code section 54F (26 USC section 54F), as added by section 1521(a) of Part III of Subtitle F of Title 1 of Division B of the American Recovery and Reinvestment Act of 2009 (ARRA), Pub.L.
 111-5, 123 Stat.
 115 provides for the issuance of Qualified School Construction Bonds for the construction, rehabilitation, or repair of a public school facility or for the acquisition of land on which such a facility is to be constructed with part of the proceeds of such issue, by a State or local government within the jurisdiction of which such school is located.
 There is a national qualified school construction bond limitation of \$11 billion for each of the 2009 and 2010 calendar years.
 Within such national bond limitation amounts, the Secretary of the U.S. Treasury will allocate state limitation amounts to each state for the state's allocation to bond issuers within the state.